mitchki/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-'ls -R'   Recursive.
+`ls -R`   Recursive.
 Also list files in subdirectories.

-'ls -d'   List only directories
+`ls -d`   List only directories

-'ls -o'   Displays the long format listing, but excludes group name.
+`ls -o`   Displays the long format listing, but excludes group name.

-'ls -b'   Displays non-printing characters in octal
+`ls -b`   Displays non-printing characters in octal

-'ls -L'   Displays the file or directory referenced by a symbolic link.
+`ls -L`   Displays the file or directory referenced by a symbolic link.